-Suddenly, you’re heart starts racing and you’re flooded with high levels of anxiety, fear, frustration, and maybe even anger at the situation.
-You walk into the kitchen to get a glass of water and you’re jolted when see your 4-year-old decided to take his older sister’s giant pack of colored sharpies and make a mural on the kitchen wall.
+Suddenly, your heart starts racing and you’re flooded with high levels of anxiety, fear, frustration, and maybe even anger at the situation.
+You walk into the kitchen to get a glass of water and you’re jolted when seeing that your 4-year-old decided to take his older sister’s giant pack of colored sharpies and make a mural on the kitchen wall.

 How do you think you’d react to the wall and your son in that moment?
 What would you say?
 What would you do?
 Do you think you’d be yelling or screaming?

 Now let’s change that scenario up a bit.
 Let’s say your husband came home and announces that he’s finally been given the dream promotion he’s been working on for two years.

 His salary and bonuses will be increasing significantly and you can finally move out of your cramped house and into the neighborhood you’ve both been eyeing for over a year.